Euwallacea perbrevis (tea shot-hole borer)

 Notes on Taxonomy and NomenclatureTop of page

-E. fornicatus was described by Eichhoff in 1868 as Xyleborus fornicatus and in almost all the literature before 1991 it is referred to as X. fornicatus.
+Euwallacea perbrevis was described by Schedl in 1951 as Xyleborus perbrevis.
 The genus Euwallacea was described by Hopkins in 1915 and was considered a synonym of Xyleborus until Wood (1980a, 1986) recognized Euwallacea as a distinct genus, on the basis of slight morphological and biological differences.
 Wood (1989) transferred X. fornicatus to the genus Euwallacea.
-Schedl (1977) lists Xyleborus ignobilis as a synonym, but this is incorrect (Samuelson, 1981).
 Earlier references to the species are listed by Wood and Bright (1992), and additional references by Bright and Skidmore (1997, 2002).

-The eggs of E. fornicatus have not been described.
-However, the eggs of the related genus Xyleborus are very small, round and translucent, with a smooth surface.
+The eggs of E. perbrevis have not been described.
+However, the eggs of the related genus Xyleborus are very small (0.3 mm long), round and partly translucent, with a smooth surface.
 They are laid singly or in groups.
-Freshly laid eggs are pale, but they gradually darken before eclosion.
+Freshly laid eggs are pale, but they gradually darken before eclosion, hatching in 4 to 6 days.

-The larva of E. fornicatus is described by Gardner (1934).
+The larva of E. perbrevis is described by Gardner (1934).
 The mature larva is about 3.5 mm long and 1.1 mm wide.
+Larvae are white, legless, C-shaped, with a reddish head, taking 16-18 days to pupate.
 The head is colourless, about 0.5 mm wide, with the anterior margin nearly straight.
 The anterior margin of the labrum is nearly straight in the middle, while the posterior margin has a strong median extension.
 The anterior margin of the epipharynx has a very distinct and regular row of large blade-shaped setae; the internal rods are slightly incurved and the two pairs of setae between the rods are very small and close together, with the anterior pair much more widely separated than the posterior pair.
 The apical segment of the maxillary palps is stout and distinctly longer than wide.
 The labial palps are widely separated, with a globular apical segment.
 Each abdominal segment has two folds on the dorsal surface.
 The body integument is smooth except for a few scattered minute spicules.

 Distribution TableTop of page